 - The agency is authorized to release spenddown information to providers without a signed release of information form if it is information necessary for the provider to correctly bill HCA.
 This information includes:

-- If providers have questions related to spenddown, do not refer providers to the Medical Assistance Customer Service Center provider line (1-800-562-3022) as they are unable to provide this information.
-Instead, refer providers to:
+- If providers have questions related to spenddown for individuals who are pregnant or about children, refer them to the Medical Assistance Customer Service Center provider line (1-800-562-3022).

 - For other individuals on spenddown, refer them to the DSHS Specialty Unit (1-877-501-2233).